-Ref Action/ Questions Comment Suggested Action Justify the data Each data item should be justified.
-Discuss the requested data release, each data The period the data relates to and set with the proposed item and confirm the purposes to which the recipient.
-The data should source data released data will be put should be confirmed. be relevant and sufficient to be commed. meet the intended purpose and must not be excessive (i.e. include data not required for the purpose).
-Is this aggregate Aggregated data will not usually Where the intended purpose data or individual allow the identification of can be met with aggregate records? individuals but this depends on the data, this is always data items and the level of preferable aggregation.
-Is the level of For example, only a small number If not, consider different aggregation of individuals may live in a location levels of aggregation e.g. sufficient to prevent defined by a full post-code and use only the inward part of identification of may be identifiable from the the code (the first part) individuals? aggregate data.
-On average there are 15 addresses per full postcode with a maximum of 100 addresses.
-With staff data, small department size may allow individuals to be identified. cumont Idontifor: ICT/CL/// Next Boview: October 2027
+Ref Action/ Questions Comment Suggested Action Justify the data release, each data item and confirm source data Each data item should be justified.
+The period the data relates to and the purposes to which the released data will be put should be confirmed.
+Discuss the requested data set with the proposed recipient.
+The data should be relevant and sufficient to meet the intended purpose and must not be excessive (i.e. include data not required for the purpose).
+Is this aggregate data or individual records?
+Aggregated data will not usually allow the identification of individuals but this depends on the data items and the level of aggregation.
+Where the intended purpose can be met with aggregate data, this is always preferable